sushanthk15/My-NeuralNet-Library/Testing/NeuralNet_execution_for_Concrete_dataset/ReadME_ConcreteTraining.txt

 #####################################################################
-# Name :  Sushanth Keshav | Matrikel Nr: 63944
+# Name :  Sushanth Keshav
 # Aim : Modelling the yield surfaces asper Bigoni Piccolroaz Model
 #         and training the model to the generated Bigoni Surface
 # Programming Language : Python